Filip11/Best-Practices/Code-Smells.md

 - You notice a couple data fields always together like fields in some classes or arguments in some methods.

 #### Solutions
-- These data fields out to be their own object.
+- These data fields ought to be their own object.

+## Primitive Obsession

+#### Symptoms
+- Using primitive types like a set of integers to define objects in your domain.

+#### Solutions
+- Represent your Domain objects with classes and reap the benefits.

+## Case statements

+#### Symptoms
+- Often having to switch on the same conditions in your system.

+#### Solutions
+- This is a good step for refactoring.
+Can think of Polymorphism in this case where you can replace branches of your case statement with passing messages to one of your new objects.